jbklamti/jbklamti.github.io/README.md

 - Generalized subspace subcodes with application in cryptology, IEEE Transactions on Information Theory (Volume: 65, Issue: 8, Aug.
 2019), pages: 4641 - 4657, (Co-authors: T. P. Berger and C. T. Gueye).
 - DAGS: Key Encapsulation using Dyadic GS Codes, Journal of Mathematical Cryptology, ISSN (Online) 1862-2984, ISSN, (Co-authors: G. Banegas and P. S. L. M. Barreto and B. O. Boidje and P.-L. Cayrel and G. N. Dione and K. Gaj and C. T. Gueye and R. Haeussler and J. B. Klamti and O. N'diaye and D. T. Nguyen and E. Persichetti and J. E. Ricardini).

-# Education
+## Education

-### Jan.
+- Jan.
 2018: Ph.D. in Coding Cryptography Algebra and Applications, Cheikh Anta Diop University of Dakar

-### Apr.
+- Apr.
 2015 Master's Degree in Algebra Geometry and Applications, Cheikh Anta Diop University of Dakar

-### Dec.
+- Dec.
 2012: Bachelor's Degree in Mathematics and Computer Science,  Cheikh Anta Diop University of Dakar

+## Misc